Nastyflav/appli_purbeurre_version_terminal/README.md

 ## 2. Select a category

-Then you can choose a category among all that the program provides :
+If the user entered 1, he can choose a category among all that the program provides :
 ```
 =======CATEGORIES=========
 Choisissez un type d'aliment en tapant son numéro :